blackbaud/sky-webhooks-nodejs-demo/README.md

-# sky-webhooks-demo
+# SKY Webhooks Demo (NodeJS)

-NodeJS / JavaScript version of the [SKY Developer Webhooks Tutorial](https://developer.blackbaud.com/skyapi/apis/webhook/tutorial)
+A simple NodeJS application to highlight all the moving pieces for registering and receiving webhook subscriptions.
+A more thorough [SKY Developer Webhooks tutorial](https://developer.blackbaud.com/skyapi/apis/webhook/tutorial) explaining all the mechanics is available in C#.
+This is a complimentary tutorial for anyone more familiar with JavaScript.

 ## Usage